People working in care homes required to be fully COVID-19 vaccinated

 Who does this apply to

-It will include those providing direct care and those coming into care homes to do other work, for example healthcare workers, tradespeople, CQC inspector and hairdressers and beauticians.
+It will include those providing direct care and those coming into care homes to do other work, for example, healthcare workers, tradespeople, CQC inspectors and hairdressers and beauticians.

 The regulations will not apply to:

 - Anyone who has a medical reason that means they cannot have a vaccination

 - Family and friends visiting a care home resident